• Skip to primary navigation

 • Broil the red peppers on the same baking sheet until completely blackened.
 Turn them over a few times to blacken on all sides.
 Chop off their tops, peel and remove the seeds.
 Coarsely chop.

-• Heat two tablespoons olive oil in a large soup pot over medium-high heat until very hot.
-Add the chopped onion (it should sizzle when it hits the oil) and sauté until lightly browned, about 20 minutes.
+• Heat two tablespoons olive oil in a large heavy bottomed pot over medium-high heat.
+Add the chopped onion (it should sizzle when it hits the oil) and sauté until lightly browned, about 10 - 15 minutes.
 Don’t move the onion around too much or it won’t brown.
-Add the minced garlic and cook another two minutes.
+Add the minced garlic and cook another minute.

-• Add the cumin, paprika and ras el hanout and sauté another five minutes to toast the spices.
-It should be very fragrant.
-Add the harissa, cook another minute, and then add the red wine, water/broth, chopped tomatoes, vinegar, sugar, salt, lemon juice, and mint.
+Add the red wine, broth, chopped tomatoes, vinegar, sugar, salt, lemon juice, and mint.
 Fold in the chopped roasted eggplant and red peppers.
 Gently simmer for ten minutes to begin to meld the flavors.

-• Using a blender, food processor, or my personal favorite – an immersion blender, purée the stew until thick and fairly smooth.
+• Using a blender or my personal favorite – a stick blender, purée the stew until thick and fairly smooth.
 There will be a rough texture to the purée, giving it a rustic look.

-• Add the sautéed eggplant and chickpeas to the stew, and gently simmer for 20 minutes.
+• Add the chickpeas to the stew, and gently simmer for 10 minutes.

 • Serve hot with crusty bread and a light salad.
 Garnish with chopped mint or a drizzle of a good Balsamic vinegar.